bjornekelund/DXLogICOMScripts/README.md

 radio 2 are the same physical radio in SO2V, and the script event is only raised at speed changes, it unfortunately can not control the speed of radio 2 in SO2V.
 For this reason **ICOM_SO2V** instead performs the speed synchronization at focus changes.

-**ICOM_DVK...** Scripts for playing the radio's built-in digital voice keyer.
-DVK1 plays memory 1, DVK memory 2 etc. DVKStop stops the playback and is best mapped to the ESC key.

 **ICOM_Bandpower** Per band output power control to avoid overdriving a PA.
 Typically not used for low power/barefoot operation.
 Edit the power level table